 - You will know if spaces are open when booking.

-If you have a service or comfort animal, check Amtrak’s service animal page to see if your animal qualifies as a service animal and what you do so they can ride with you.
+If you have a service or comfort animal, check Amtrak’s service animal page to see if your animal qualifies as a service animal and what you need to do so they can ride with you.

 Remember that figuring everything out before leaving for the station is best.